Svitavy: Geography

 Svitavy is located about 57 km southeast of Pardubice and 60 km north of Brno.
 It lies in the Svitavy Uplands.
+The highest point is at 475 m above sea level.

-The Svitava River springs in the municipal territory and flows through the town.
-Except for a few small bodies of water, there are two significant fish ponds on the Svitava near the town, Svitavský and Rosnička.
+The Svitava River originates in the municipal territory and then flows through the town proper.
+Apart from a few small bodies of water, there are two significant fishponds on the Svitava near the town: Svitavský rybník and Rosnička.
 They are the remains of the original eleven water works around the town.
-Rosnička was founded in the first half of the 16th century and Svitavský was established in 1953.
+Rosnička was founded in the first half of the 16th century and Svitavský rybník was established in 1953.
 In addition to fish farming, they form a suburban recreational area.

 History

 Svitavy was founded during the colonization by Premonstratensian monks from nearby Litomyšl around 1150.
 They built the Church of Saint Giles and founded a settlement called Stará Svitava near an old trade route.
 During the second wave of colonization in around 1250, mostly German-speaking settlers came and founded another settlement called Nová Svitava.
 Svitavy was first mentioned in 1256 when it was taken over by the bishop of Olomouc, Bruno von Schauenburg, and this year is considered to be the year of foundation of the town.

 In 1389, the town walls were built.
 They protected the town during the Hussite Wars, however the town was conquered.
 Svitavy often changed owners.
 In the 16th century, the town flourished economically.
 The prosperity was interrupted by the Thirty Years' War.
 In 1645, the town was looted.
 In 1781, a large fire destroyed most of the town.
 During the Napoleonic and Austro-Prussian wars, the town suffered as armies passed through the town.

 In 1849, the railway was built, which contributed to the development of the town, especially the textile industry.
 Gradually, over a hundred textile factories were established.
 Svitavy has retained its industrial character to this day, although the structure has changed significantly.

 Svitavy was historically a German-speaking town with a Czech minority.
 At the beginning of the 20th century the town saw tensions between Czech and German speaking people.
-In October 1938, the town was added to Sudetenland and occupied by the German army.
-After the end of the World War II in 1945, the German population was expelled as a result of the Beneš decrees.
+In October 1938, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After the end of World War II in 1945, the German population was expelled as a result of the Beneš decrees.
 After 1945, the town was resettled by immigrants from the whole Czechoslovakia.

 Demographics

+Economy

+There are no major companies based in the town, only middle-sized employers.
+The largest employers in Svitavy with more than 250 employees are Fibertex Nonwovens (manufacturer and processor of industrial textiles) and Westrock Packaging Systems Svitavy (producer of cardboard packaging).